 Exchange traded notes

 Exchange traded notes (ETNs) are another popular class of structured investment products, though they are rarely recognized as such.
 ETNs are senior unsecured unsubordinated debt securities issued by investment banks.
-The banks design these notes to pay the value of an index when they mature, less investor fees paid to the bank.
-The notes thus replicate the returns to the index.
+The banks design these notes to pay the value of an index when they mature, less fees paid to the bank.
+The notes thus closely replicate the returns to the index.
 ETNs are listed on many exchanges where they often trade quite actively.
 ETNs generally are not principal-protected.

 Managed portfolios of futures contracts can replicate the returns to many ETNs.
 For example, the VelocityShared Daily 2x VIX Short-term ETN tracks the S&P 500 VIX Short-term Futures Index ER, which is a constant maturity index of VIX futures contracts.
 Holding, and appropriately trading, VIX futures contracts can replicate the returns to this ETN.
 This ETN is popular with investors because it allows them to easily purchase S&P 500 volatility risk exposure to hold in their security accounts.